zchee/golang-wiki/Modules.md

 For validation purposes, `go.sum` contains the expected cryptographic checksums of the content of specific module versions.
 See the [FAQ below](https://github.com/golang/go/wiki/Modules#should-i-commit-my-gosum-file-as-well-as-my-gomod-file) for more details on `go.sum` (including why you typically should check in `go.sum`) as well as the ["Module downloading and verification"](https://tip.golang.org/cmd/go/#hdr-Module_downloading_and_verification) section in the tip documentation.

-In part because `go.sum` is not a lock file, it retains cryptographic checksums for module versions even after you stop using a module or particular module version.
-This allows validation of the checksums if you later resume using something, which provides additional safety.

 In addition, your module's `go.sum` records checksums for all direct and indirect dependencies used in a build (and hence your `go.sum` will frequently have more modules listed than your `go.mod`).

 ### Should I commit my 'go.sum' file as well as my 'go.mod' file?